 After checking out the main lookout near the picnic area, follow the 500m boardwalk to a further two lookouts.
 While this isn’t quite a canopy walk, the descending slope beneath the boardwalk gives you the feeling of floating amongst the eucalypts and lush ferns.
 You can use the stairs to make a loop of the three lookouts.

 Whatever you do, be sure to bring your camera – the surrounding old-growth forest and rainforest create excellent photo opportunities.
-If you have time, take the road opposite Pipers lookout to Rutherford Creek picnic area; you'll find a great walking track that takes you through a towering old-growth forest.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.